Skip to main content

 Lower-level Sunvalley Mall fountain with 40-foot fiberglass flower sculptures and kinetic bugs in 1970s postcard.

-"Dills and Dandelions" sculpture by John Augsburger sits in the center of a water feature on the lower level center court with Macy's on the right.
+Postcard of the "Dills and Dandelions" sculpture by John Augsburger sitting in the center of a water feature on the lower level center court with Macy's on the right.

 The most memorable feature of the Great Hall may have been the massive kinetic sculpture known as "Dills and Dandelions," created by John Augsburger.